#1: Public speech — gives me insomnia.

 Introducing thing 1 and thing 2…, a cake mix and the coolwhip!

-The main ingredients along with some fresh lemons and flaked coconuts to make very lemony cookies.
+The main ingredients along with some fresh lemon and flaked coconut to make very lemony cookies.

 The texture of these lemon coconut crackle cookies are not as typical as other cookies.
 They are more like sponge-ish due to the addition of these 2 things.